kelsey-ek/of7azure/GUIDE/Failover.md

 ### 1.1 Fail-over concept

 * A Pod which has OpenFrame container is running in NODE1.
-NODE2 is a back up Node which is empty.
+NODE2 is a back up(empty) Node.

 <img src="./reference_images/fail01.PNG" title="fail01">

-* When NODE1 is dead, the Pod will be terminated from NODE1 but created in NODE2.
+* When NODE1 dies, the Pod will be terminated from NODE1 and a new one will be created in NODE2.

 <img src="./reference_images/fail02.PNG" title="fail02">

 *A Pod is the basic execution unit of a Kubernetes application–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 A Pod represents processes running on your Cluster.*

-**Here are two check points for doing this fail-over test.**
+**Here are two check points for doing the fail-over test.**

 When NODE1 dies,

 1) A new Pod should not lose the critical data of the old Pod.
-- Persistant Vloume and Persistant Volume Claim will be used.
+- Persistent Volume and Persistent Volume Claim will be used.

-2) A Pod should be automatically created in a different Node and run successfully.
+2) A new Pod should automatically be created in a different Node and run successfully.
 - Deployment with replicated Pods will be used(in this case, only one Pod is needed).

-### 1.2 Storage setting
+### 1.2 Storage Setting

-__A.__ Storag eClass (SC)
+__A.__ Storage Class (SC)

 * A claim can request a particular class by specifying the name of a StorageClass using the attribute storageClassName.
 Only PVs of the requested class, ones with the same storageClassName as the PVC, can be bound to the PVC.